josefarias/hotwire_combobox/README.md

 Visit [the docs site](https://hotwirecombobox.com/) for a demo and detailed documentation.
 If the site is down, you can run the docs locally by cloning [the docs repo](https://github.com/josefarias/hotwire_combobox_docs).

+## Notes about accessibility

+This gem follows the [APG combobox pattern guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/) with some exceptions we feel increase the usefulness of the component without much detriment to the overall accessible experience.

+These are the exceptions:

+1. Users cannot manipulate the combobox while it's closed.
+As long as the combobox is focused, the listbox is shown.
+2. The escape key closes the listbox and blurs the combobox.
+It does not clear the combobox.
+3. The listbox has wrap-around selection.
+That is, pressing `Up Arrow` when the user is on the first option will select the last option.
+And pressing `Down Arrow` when on the last option will select the first option.
+In paginated comboboxes, the first and last options refer to the currently available options.
+More options may be loaded after navigating to the last currently available option.
+4. It is possible to have an unlabled combobox, as that responsibility is delegated to the implementing user.

+It should be noted none of the maintainers use assistive technologies in their daily lives.
+If you do, and you feel these exceptions are detrimental to your ability to use the component, or if you find an undocumented exception, please [open a GitHub issue](https://github.com/josefarias/hotwire_combobox/issues).
+We'll get it sorted.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md).